-5.4.6 Invite small groups to share their answers.
+Invite small groups to share their answers.
 Assist the group to discuss and come to agreement.
 Clearly restate the decision the group took.
-Ask the Secretary to record its interest rate in the Main Fund Policies Section of the SILC Constitution Template.
+Ask the Secretary to record the group's loan processing fee in the Main Fund Policies Section of the SILC Constitution Template.